nestybox/sysbox-ee/docs/user-guide/security.md

 ### User Namespace

-By virtue of using the Linux user namespace, Nestybox system containers get:
+By virtue of using the Linux user namespace, system containers get:

 -   Stronger container isolation (e.g., root in the container maps to an unprivileged user on the host).